brandokoch/annotated_whisper/README.md

 # Annotated Whisper

 This is my refactor of the whisper ASR model by OpenAI.
-When released the whisper repository had a very complicated function call stack and a lot of boilerplate which was unecessary.
+When released the whisper repository had a very complicated function call stack and a lot of boilerplate which was unnecessary.
 This repo is the result of my exploration of the original whisper codebase during which I was heavily refactoring and removing parts I found redundant.
 I also added additional comments for clarity (including the dimensions of tensors at each step).
 - Original Paper [Radford et al. "Robust Speech Recognition via Large-Scale Weak Supervision" 2022.](https://arxiv.org/pdf/2212.04356.pdf)
 - Original code [OpenAI/whisper](https://github.com/openai/whisper)